alimate/errors-spring-boot-starter/README.md

     }
 }
 ```
-For `WebFluxTest`s the test support is almost the same as the Servlet stack:
+For `WebFluxTest`s, the test support is almost the same as the Servlet stack:
 ```java
 @AutoConfigureErrors
 @RunWith(SpringRunner.class)